vahidzee/lightning-toolbox/docs/data_module.md

     val_num_workers=8, # This will override num_workers for the validation split )
 ```
+### Transformations
+Transformations are functions applied to your datapoints before they are fed to the model.
+You can specify transformations for each of the splits by passing a `train_transforms`, `val_transforms`, and `test_transforms` arguments.
+These arguments should be a list of transformations to be applied to the data.
+You can also pass a `transforms` argument which will be used for all the splits.
+If you pass both `transforms` and `train_transforms` for example, the `train_transforms` will be used for the training split and the `transforms` will be used for the validation and test splits.

+The following are possible ways of specifying a transformation object:

+* A callable function or a function descriptor which could be a path to a function or a code that evaluetes to a callable value (e.g. `torchvision.transforms.functional_tensor` or `torchvision.transforms.ToTensor()`), or directly a function, whether as a string or as a python code.

+    To learn more about possible ways of specifying a custom function check out dypy's [function specification](https://github.com/vahidzee/dypy) documentation.

+    For Instance, the following are all valid ways of specifying a transformation:
+    ```python
+    from lightning_toolbox import DataModule
+    from torchvision.transforms import ToTensor

+    DataModule(
+        ..., # dataset descriptions
+        # a callable value
+        transforms=lambda x: x,
+        # ----
+        # a string definition of a annonymous lambda function
+        transforms='lambda x: x',
+        # ----
+        # path to a callable value
+        transforms='torchvision.transforms.functional_tensor.to_tensor',
+        # ----
+        # piece of code that evaluates to a callable value
+        transforms='torchvision.transforms.ToTensor()',
+        # ----
+        transforms=dict(
+            # an actual piece of code that evaluates to a module with
+            # callable functions (which we get the function of interest from)
+            code="""
+            import torchvision.transforms as T
+            def factor(x):
+                return 1
+            def transform(x):
+                return T.ToTensor()(x) * factor(x)
+            """,
+            function_of_interest='transform'
+        )
+    )
+    ```
+* A transformation class (and its arguments) which could be a string with the path to a class or the class variable itself (e.g. `"torchvision.transforms.ToTensor"` or `torchvision.transforms.RandomCrop`), or directly a class, whether as a string or as a python code.

+    For instance, the following are all valid ways of specifying a transformation class:
+    ```python
+    from lightning_toolbox import DataModule

+    DataModule(
+        ..., # dataset descriptions
+        # a class variable
+        transforms=torchvision.transforms.ToTensor,
+        # ----
+        # a string definition of a class variable
+        # when a class is provided as a string, it is assumed that the class is in the dypy context
+        # and that it needs no arguments to be instantiated
+        transforms='torchvision.transforms.ToTensor',
+        # ----
+        # a class path and its arguments
+        transforms=dict(
+            class_path='torchvision.transforms.RandomCrop',
+            init_args=dict(size=32)
+        ),
+    )
+    ```
+#### Utility transformations
+It might be the case that you want to apply the same kind of transformations to a part of your data (like when dealing with (input, output) pairs). `lightning_toolbox` provides utility transformations that can be used to handle such cases.
+These transformations are:

+* `lightning_toolbox.data.transforms.PairedDataTransform`:
+    This transformation class takes on two sets of transformations, one for the input and one for the target.
+Everything is similar to the way you would specify transformations for the datamodule, except that you have to specify the transformations for the input and output separately.
+The input transformations are applied to the first element of the tuple, and the target transformations are applied to the second element of the tuple.
+For instance, the following is a valid way of specifying a `PairedDataTransform` for a vision task for predicting the parity of the input digit image:
+    ```python
+    from lightning_toolbox import DataModule
+    from lightning_toolbox.data.transforms import PairedDataTransform

+    DataModule(
+        dataset='torchvision.datasets.MNIST',
+        transforms=PairedDataTransform(
+            input_transforms='torchvision.transforms.ToTensor()',
+            target_transforms='lambda x: x % 2'
+        )
+    )

+    # or equivalently (using class_path and init_args)
+    DataModule(
+        dataset='torchvision.datasets.MNIST',
+        transforms=dict(
+            class_path='lightning_toolbox.data.transforms.PairedDataTransform',
+            init_args=dict(
+                input_transforms='torchvision.transforms.ToTensor()',
+                target_transforms='lambda x: x % 2'
+            )
+        )
+    )
+    ```

 ## Extending Core functionality through Inheritance
 You may wish to extend the base functionality of `lightning_toolbox.DataModule` perhaps to only use the dataloader configurations, or provide your own `perepare_data` method.
 The only thing to keep in mind is that, if you want to use the dataloader's functionality, your datamodule should have `train_data`, `val_data` and `test_data` specified by the time lightning want's to call the dataloaders functions.